 Schedule all your doctor visits

 As mentioned, physical health and mental health go hand-in-hand.
+Your overall well-being is important.
 Preventative healthcare is just as important (if not more so) than taking care of yourself when an illness or injury happens.
 Take some personal time to schedule your routine doctor visits – a dentist check-up every six months, an annual physical, blood work, etc. We know it can be stressful to fit these appointments into the work week, but you’ll thank yourself later.

 Take breaks when you need them

 The sit-stand desk setup is becoming increasingly popular.
+Standing may not sound fun, but it can actually give you a boost to your physical and mental well-being.
 Adjustable standing desks lead to better posture, mental readiness (you’re literally on your toes), and the feeling that you’re more in control of your environment.
 Hitting a 3 o’clock slump?
 Raise your desk, put on your headphones, and refocus your energy.
 If you’re in the market for one of these products, here’s our list of recommended standup desks for every budget.

 Stretch it out

 Sitting is killing us.
 The plight of the desk warrior is leading to obesity and higher risk of heart disease.
 Get your blood flowing and promote flexibility by setting a time every day to stretch – right in the middle of the office.
 Get some coworkers on board to do it with you, and it could become a fun team stretching hour.
 Stretching at work has been proven to result in decreased workplace stress, among other benefits.